arishak/group-scheduler/README.md

 # About
 A group scheduling application that takes inspiration from when2meet.com.

 Add/edit schedules individually, then view common free times on the main screen.
-Also allows for saving of the current group of schedules to a file, to retrieve next time.
+Save subsets of people as groups.
+Also allows for saving of the current schedules and groupings to a file, to retrieve later.

 Basically functions similarly to when2meet, but allows for selecting only certain people so that you can schedule for different subgroups within the main group.